-A Side Hustle That Turned Into A Successful Business?
-That’s Exactly What Happened To This Insta-Famous Beauty Boss
+How To Turn A Side Hustle Into A Billion-Dollar Business, According To This Insta-Famous Beauty Boss

 These days, many extra-curricular activities (once dubbed hobbies) are materializing as "side hustles" and even full-fledged business.
 Yes, thanks to the internet and social media gods, skills like makeup application, hair styling, and an eye for curating a flawless wardrobe can prove a lucrative money-making venture.
 All you need is an entrepreneurial edge and mentality and that passion project you spend your weekends on can turn into an actual enterprise: Just ask Huda Kattan.